-The Faragher Court "noted that the central goal of Title VII is prophylactic-'to avoid harm'-and that employers must 'inform[] employees of their right to raise and how to raise the issue of harassment."
-The EEOC affirms that "[e]mployers are required to post notices describing the [f]ederal laws prohibiting job discrimination based on . . . sex."
-Many states enforce this requirement by either (1) posting a sign in a prominent and accessible location to ensure notice to all employees or (2) distributing a brochure with a formal written sexual harassment policy to all employees.
-130 These statutes often require specific content to
+The Faragher Court "noted that the central goal of Title VII is prophylactic-'to avoid harm'-and that employers must 'inform[] employees of their right to raise and how to raise the issue of harassment."130 The EEOC affirms that "[e]mployers are required to post notices describing the [f]ederal laws prohibiting job discrimination based on . . . sex."131 Many states enforce this requirement by either (1) posting a sign in a prominent and accessible location to ensure notice to all employees or (2) distributing a written notice of the formal sexual harassment policy to all employees.
+These statutes often require specific content to be included, such as definitions, rights, and the state employment commission's contact information.
+Failure to comply is generally punishable by minor fines.
+133